How Lucky You are to Get a New-to-You iDevice!

 Step 2: Let’s Update the iPhone to the Latest iOS Version

 It’s a really good idea to update your New-to-You iDevice’s operating software before performing a full erase.
 A lot of folks have these older iDevices sitting around for a while accumulating dust, as one model replaces another.
-So there is a very good change that your New-to-You iPhone/iPad/IDevice is running an outdated version of iOS.
+So there is a very good chance that your New-to-You iPhone/iPad/IDevice is running an outdated version of iOS.
 You have nothing to lose at this point, no risk in losing YOUR DATA, so please let’s go ahead and upgrade to the latest version of iOS.

 Apple makes it very easy to upgrade and we can all do it right on the iDevice itself, no computer connection required.
 If you really want to connect to your computer, you can also do any of these iOS upgrades there using iTunes.
 Personally, I find it easier to upgrade directly through my iDevice.